-- a.
-Survey the locations of all trees at least 6-inch DBH, and trees less than 6-inch DBH as specified on the City of Milwaukie rare or threatened tree list.
+a.
+Survey the locations of all trees at least 6-inch DBH, all trees at least 2inch DBH that are listed on the Oregon Noxious Weed List or Milwaukie Invasive Tree List, and trees less than 6-inch DBH as specified on the City of Milwaukie rare or threatened tree list.
 Trees that must be surveyed include those that are onsite, within abutting public rights-of-way, and on abutting sites with root protection zones that extend into the site.
-The locations and information for trees on abutting sites may be estimated. - b.
-Number each tree for identification at the site and on the plans. - c.
-Identify the common name and scientific name of each tree. - d.
+The locations and information for trees on abutting sites may be estimated.

+b.
+Number each tree for identification at the site and on the plans.

+c.
+Identify the common name and scientific name of each tree.

+d.
 Measure the DBH of each tree in inches according to accepted ISA standards.

-- e.
-Measure the approximate average crown radius of each tree in feet. - f.
-Provide the crown area of each tree using the formula: (crown radius)2 x π . - g.
-Assess the health condition of each tree using the following categories: - (1) Good (no significant health issues) - (2) Fair (moderate health issues but likely viable for the foreseeable future) - (3) Poor (significant health issues and likely in decline) - (4) Very Poor or Dead (in severe decline or dead) - h.
-Identify whether the tree is on the Milwaukie Rare or Threatened Tree List. - i.
-Identify whether the tree is proposed for removal or retained. - j.
-Organize the tree inventory information in a table or other format approved in writing by the Urban Forester. - 2.
-Tree Preservation Plan Requirements - a.
-Provide a site plan drawn to scale. - b.
-Include the existing tree locations and corresponding tree numbers from the tree inventory. - c.
-Identify priority trees and list the applicable priority tree number as described in MMC 16.32.042.B and the City of Milwaukie priority tree list. - d.
-Identify the following site disturbances: - (1) Demolition - (2) Tree removal - (3) Staging, storage, and construction access - (4) Grading and filling - (5) Pavina - (6) Construction of structures, foundations, and walls - (7) Utility construction - (8) Trenching and boring - (9) Excavation - (10) Any other demolition or construction activities that could result in ground disturbances and/or tree damage - e.
-Locate tree and soil protection fencing to scale. - f.
-Locate soil compaction prevention methods to scale. - g.
+e.
+Measure the approximate average crown radius of each tree in feet.

+f.
+Provide the crown area of each tree using the formula: (crown radius)2 x π .

+g.
+Assess the health condition of each tree using the following categories:

+(1) Good (no significant health issues)

+(2) Fair (moderate health issues but likely viable for the foreseeable future)

+(3) Poor (significant health issues and likely in decline)

+(4) Very Poor or Dead (in severe decline or dead)

+h.
+Identify whether the tree is on the Milwaukie Rare or Threatened Tree List.

+i.
+Identify whether the tree is proposed for removal or retained.

+j.
+Organize the tree inventory information in a table or other format approved in writing by the Urban Forester.

+2. Tree Preservation Plan Requirements

+a.
+Provide a site plan drawn to scale.

+b.
+Include the existing tree locations and corresponding tree numbers from the tree inventory.

+c.
+Identify rare or threatened trees as described in the City of Milwaukie rare or threatened tree list.

+d.
+Identify the following site disturbances:

+- (1) Demolition

+- (2) Tree removal

+- (3) Staging, storage, and construction access

+- (4) Grading and filling

+- (5) Paving

+- (6) Construction of structures, foundations, and walls

+- (7) Utility construction

+- (8) Trenching and boring

+- (9) Excavation

+(10) Any other demolition or construction activities that could result in ground disturbances and/or tree damage e.
+Locate tree and soil protection fencing to scale.

+f.
+Locate soil compaction prevention methods to scale.

+g.
 Identify performance path tree protection and soil volume areas.

-- h.
-Include tree and soil volume protection specifications from the arborist report on the plans including a detail and description of tree and soil volume protection fencing and signage. - i.
-The elements of the tree preservation plan may be included on multiple plan sheets for clarity. - j.
+h.
+Include tree and soil volume protection specifications from the arborist report on the plans including a detail and description of tree and soil volume protection fencing and signage.

+i.
+The elements of the tree preservation plan may be included on multiple plan sheets for clarity.

+j.
 The final approved set of construction drawings must include the tree preservation plan to ensure contractors, inspectors, and other professionals have access to the information.

-3. Tree Canopy Plan
+3. Tree Planting Plan